isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A return value is self-documenting, whereas a `&` could be either in-out or out-only and is liable to be misused.
+A return value is self-documenting, whereas an `&` could be either in-out or out-only and is liable to be misused.

 This includes large objects like standard containers that use implicit move operations for performance and to avoid explicit memory management.